Yashgabani845/saasplatform/README.md

   - Visual Studio Code

 ## Contribution
 We welcome contributions from the community!
-Please feel free to fork the repository and submit pull requests.
-Ensure that your code adheres to the project's coding standards and that any new features include appropriate documentation.
+Please fork the repository and submit pull requests.
+Ensure your code adheres to project standards and includes appropriate documentation for new features.

 ## Installation